yellowmessenger/documentation/docs/platform_concepts/inbox/chats/getstartedwithlivechat.md

 When a live chat is raised by the bot user (requesting to connect with an agent), that chat will be displayed under this section.

 :::note

-- To learn how to build a flow that will raise a ticket to a live agent, click [here](https://docs.yellow.ai/docs/platform_concepts/inbox/inbox#4-try-live-agent-module).
-- To learn more about the raise ticket node, click [here](hhttps://docs.yellow.ai/docs/platform_concepts/studio/build/nodes/action-nodes#17-raise-ticket).
+Only the **My chats** tab gets updated in real-time as and when the conversation occurs.
+Other chats are not updated unless the page is refreshed.
 :::

-To understand the chats section, it is important to understand the types of chats.
-Inbox classifies chats into 7 different types.
-They are explained below:
+Inbox classifies live chats into 7 different types, explained below:

 ![](https://i.imgur.com/WP8TpCE.png)

+> To learn how to build a flow that will raise a ticket to a live agent, click [here](https://docs.yellow.ai/docs/platform_concepts/inbox/inbox_setup/inboxdemo).
 > To view chats, Open Inbox > Chats.
 Select from the Chat types dropdown.